-The accompanying proxy is solicited on behalf of the board of directors of Joby Aviation, Inc., for use at Joby's 2023 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 22, 2023 at 10:30 a.m.
-Pacific Time via live audio webcast on the internet at www.virtualshareholdermeeting.com/JOBY2023.
+The accompanying proxy is solicited on behalf of the board of directors of Joby Aviation, Inc., for use at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 14, 2024 at 10:00 a.m.
+Pacific Time via live audio webcast on the Internet at www.virtualshareholdermeeting.com/JOBY2024.